 You may still submit evidence to satisfy this requirement.
-Evidence may include, but is not limited to, copies of: [Delete any of the following that were already provided by the employer.
+Evidence may include, but is not limited to, copies of: [Delete any of the following that were already provided by the employer]

-- A current capitalization table of the treaty enterprise or other detailed list of the owners of the treaty enterprise, including their nationality or citizenship and the type of ownership and percentage each owns. - The treaty enterprise's most recent annual report that lists all affiliates, subsidiaries, and branch offices, and percentage of ownership by nationality or citizenship of owners. - [Where applicable: The most recent U.S. Securities and Exchange Commission, Form 10-K, Annual Report showing the treaty enterprise's subsidiaries and percentage of ownership]. - The most recent meeting minutes for the treaty enterprise that list the current equity holders and the type, amount and percentage of equity owned. - The treaty enterprise's equity certificates (both front and back) issued to the present date indicating the name of each equity holder and type of equity issued. - The treaty enterprise's ledger showing all equity (certificated and uncertificated) issued to the present date including total amount and type of equity issued and the names of all equity holders. - [Note for ISO: Use for Inc. enterprises only] The treaty enterprise's current bylaws(including all amendments), articles of incorporation(including all amendments) or certificates of designation which show the receipt date stamped by the appropriate state official, as applicable, and the type(s) and amount of stock authorized to be issued by the treaty enterprise. - [Note for ISO: Use for LLC enterprises only] The treaty enterprise's current operating agreement including all addendums, attachments, additional statements, exhibits, etc., and limited liability company articles of organization, including all amendments, which includes the receipt date stamped by the appropriate state official, as applicable, and the names of members and the type and percentage of membership interests issued by the treaty enterprise. - [Note for ISO: Use for partnerships only] The treaty enterprise's current partnership agreement, (including all addenda, attachments, additional statements, exhibits, etc.), and registration documents, (including all amendments), which show the receipt date stamped by the appropriate state official, as applicable, and the names of partners, type and percentage interests in the partnership and the extent of their liabilities. - [Note for ISO: Use for sole proprietorships only] The treaty enterprise's sole proprietorship registration documents which include the receipt date stamped by the appropriate state official and which identify the individual operating the sole proprietorship and state his or her nationality or citizenship.
+- A current capitalization table of the treaty enterprise or other detailed list of the owners of the treaty enterprise, including their nationality or citizenship and the type of ownership and percentage each owns. - The treaty enterprise's most recent annual report that lists all affiliates, subsidiaries, and branch offices, and percentage of ownership by nationality or citizenship of owners. - [Where applicable: The most recent U.S. Securities and Exchange Commission, Form 10-K, Annual Report showing the treaty enterprise's subsidiaries and percentage of ownership]. - The most recent meeting minutes for the treaty enterprise that list the current equity holders and the type, amount and percentage of equity owned. - The treaty enterprise's equity certificates (both front and back) issued to the present date indicating the name of each equity holder and type of equity issued. - The treaty enterprise's ledger showing all equity (certificated and uncertificated) issued to the present date including total amount and type of equity issued and the names of all equity holders. - [Note for ISO: Use for Inc. enterprises only] The treaty enterprise's current bylaws(including all amendments), articles of incorporation(including all amendments) or certificates of designation which show the receipt date stamped by the appropriate state official, as applicable, and the type(s) and amount of stock authorized to be issued by the treaty enterprise. - [Note for ISO: Use for LLC enterprises only] The treaty enterprise's current operating agreement including all addendums, attachments, additional statements, exhibits, etc., and limited liability company articles of organization, including all amendments, which includes the receipt date stamped by the appropriate state official, as applicable, and the names of members and the type and percentage of membership interests issued by the treaty enterprise. - [Note for ISO: Use for partnerships only] The treaty enterprise's current partnership agreement, (including all addenda, attachments, additional statements, exhibits, etc.), and registration documents, (including all amendments), which show the receipt date stamped by the appropriate state official, as applicable, and the names of partners, type and percentage interests in the partnership and the extent of their liabilities. - [Note for ISO: Use for sole proprietorships only] The treaty enterprise's sole proprietorship registration documents which include the receipt date stamped by the appropriate state official and which identify the individual operating the sole proprietorship and state his or her nationality or citizenship. - [Note for ISO: Use when applicable] Qualification documents which demonstrate that the treaty enterprise has been authorized to operate as a branch office in the relevant state by the appropriate authority for such state. - [Note for ISO: Use for franchises only] The treaty enterprise's franchise agreement, including all addenda, attachments, additional statements, exhibits, etc., provided such agreement identifies the treaty investor's nationality or citizenship.